 When you come to work every day and you get to discover things that no one knew before you and share that with people who constantly want to know more, there really is nothing better.

-In addition to her role as Director of The MacDiarmid Institute for Advanced Materials and Nanotechnology, Kate is a Professor in the School of Chemical and Physical Sciences at Victoria University of Wellington and an Associate Investigator in The Riddet Institute, Food, Innovation, Health.
+In addition to her role as Director of The MacDiarmid Institute for Advanced Materials and Nanotechnology, Kate was a Professor in the School of Chemical and Physical Sciences at Victoria University of Wellington and an Associate Investigator in The Riddet Institute, Food, Innovation, Health.
+Kate was also Vice-Provost, Research, at Victoria University of Wellington for 3 years before leaving in May 2018 to take up the position of Deputy Vice-Chancellor (Research) at the University of Technology in Sydney.

 Kate’s roles see her working with a very wide range of people.
 In particular, she enjoys being surrounded by people aged 18–30 years who have the vitality and curiosity to ask many questions and the drive to find out more.